kgorgi/CourseLinks-Web-Scraper/README.md

 This project was built using C# and the .NET Framework.

 ## Website
 The corresponding website used to display course information gathered by the web scraper is available here: [CourseLinks UI](https://github.com/kgorgi/CourseLinks-UI).
-A demo is also available in this GitHub repository.
+A UI demo is also available in the linked GitHub repository.